 IIT College of Architecture offers prestigious tuition scholarships to its most qualified new students.

-Established in 1984, the Crown Scholarship is a full-tuition, five-year scholarship awarded to one incoming freshman architecture student.
+Established in 1984, the Crown Scholarship is a full-tuition, five-year scholarship awarded to incoming freshman architecture students.
 The Crown Scholarship looks for creativity, ingenuity and a desire to study architecture in a historic place like Chicago, IIT, and S.R.
 Crown Hall.
 Students need to provide academic credentials and an original freehand drawing.
 Selected applicants are invited to spend a weekend on campus to interview with a panel of architecture professionals and college studio faculty.
-For more information visit IIT Crown Scholarship
+For more information visit IIT Crown Scholarship.

 Peterhans Visual Training Project Prize:

 This prize is a direct, merit-based cash award which recognizes excellence in IIT Visual Training coursework demonstrating the principles of Walter Peterhans, the noted IIT Architecture professor and colleague of Mies.
-This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Mr. Julian Kerbis, the son and representative of the donor, the Gertrude P. Kerbis Trust.
+This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Julian Kerbis Peterhans (PhD), son of Walter Peterhans and donor Gertrude Lempp Kerbis (M.Arch 1954); and representative of the Gertrude Lempp Kerbis Trust.